BaburPadishah/OCCVeterans/README.md

 TO DO:
 1) create a message that appears for five seconds after a successful sign in
-2) communication with the SQL database
-3) create child window that allows a new member to register their name and branch
+2) create child window that allows a new member to register their name and branch
-4) create child window that allows an admin to search for members
+3) create child window that allows an admin to search for members